John-Tracy/userAuth-practice/README.md

 # userAuth-practice
 User authentication using nodeJS w/ npm packages express, express-session, handlebars

-## instructions on how to use and navigate this.
+## instructions on how to use and learn from this.

 1. download or clone file